The connection between representation theory and Schubert calculus: Representations and Schur functors

 The group $GL_n$ acts by conjugation on its Lie algebra $\gl_n$ (the space of all $n\times n$ matrices).
 This induces a $GL_n$ action on the ring $\Pol(\gl_n)$ of polynomial functions on $\gl_n$ with real coefficients; we denote by $\Pol(\gl_n)^{GL_n}$ the corresponding ring of invariants.
 Since $GL_n$ is a dense open subset of $\gl_n$, any character $\chi\in \sR$ extends to a unique element of $\Pol(\gl_n)^{GL_n}$.
 Conversely, for any invariant polynomial $f\in\Pol(\lie{g}\lie{l}_n)^{GL_n}$, the restriction of $f$ to $GL_n$ is clearly a polynomial class function, and hence an element of $\sR$.
 Thus we obtain a canonical ring isomorphism

-In contrast, there is no satisfactory analogue of the morphism $\phi$ for the other types of Lie groups (see Sec.\ \ref{prob}).\footnote{There is already the problem of defining `polynomial representations' for a general Lie group.}
+In contrast, there is no satisfactory analogue of the morphism $\phi$ for the other types of Lie groups (see Sec.\ \ref{prob}).
+Note that there is already the problem of defining `polynomial representations' for a general complex Lie group.\footnote{For a connected reductive complex Lie group $G$ with Lie algebra $\lie{g}$, Knutson suggests to define a ring of polynomial representations of $G$ as the image of the injective map $\Pol(\lie{g})^G \ra \Pol(G)^G$ which is induced by pullback along a generalized Cayley transform $G\ra \lie{g}$ (see \cite{KM}).}

 Following Schur \cite{S1} \cite{S2}, the irreducible polynomial representations of $GL_n$ are parametrized by integer partitions $\l=(\l_1\gequ \l_2\gequ\cdots \gequ \l_n\gequ 0)$ of length (i.e. number of nonzero parts $\l_i$) at most $n$.
 For each partition $\l$ there is a {\em Schur functor} $\sh_{\l} : {\mathfrak V} \ra {\mathfrak V}$, where ${\mathfrak V}$ denotes the category of finite dimensional $\C$-vector spaces and $\C$-linear maps.
 If $V=\C^n$ is the standard representation of $GL_n$, then the irreducible representation corresponding to $\l$ is the Schur module $V^{\l}=\sh_{\l}(V)$.
 In the language of Lie theory, $V^{\l}$ is the $GL_n$-representation with highest weight $\l$.
 The character of $V^{\l}$ is a {\em Schur polynomial} in the eigenvalues of $g\in GL_n$.